-If you do not own a pair of weightlifting shoes, LISTEN UP—because this might just blow your mind.
-Training on a Volt program means that you will be performing squats (hell yes), Olympic lifts, and a downright plethora of multi-plane, free-weight movements.
+If you do not own a pair of weightlifting shoes, LISTEN UP—because this can make a huge difference in your lifting.
+Training on a Volt program means that you will be performing squats, Olympic lifts, and a plethora of free-weight movements in all planes of motion.
 And believe it or not, standard running or basketball shoes are NOT optimal footwear for this type of training.
 Do you know what type of footwear IS optimal?
-WEIGHTLIFTING SHOES!
-(Mind blown yet?)
+Weightlifting shoes!
 If you already have a pair of weightlifting-specific shoes, congratulations on being AWESOME!
-But if you haven’t made the switch to awesomeness yet, well then Coach Jace is here to let you know why a proper pair of weightlifting shoes will change your life.
+But if you haven’t made the switch to awesomeness yet, here's why a proper pair of weightlifting shoes will change your life.

 So what are you waiting for?
 Get out there and grab yourself some shoes designed to help you meet your training goals.
 And have fun with your new squat PR!